Giovanni Pasquale

-Giovanni Pasquale (born 5 January 1982) is an Italian football coach and former professional player who plays as a full-back.
-He is the manager-player for the amateur side ASD Venaria Reale.
+Giovanni Pasquale (born 5 January 1982) is an Italian football coach and former professional player who played as a full-back.
+He is the manager for the amateur side ASD Venaria Reale.

 Career

 Inter

-Pasquale started his career at Internazionale.
+Pasquale started his career at Inter Milan.
 Due to Francesco Coco's performance, he gained a place in first team.
 In January 2003, he signed a new contract for the club along with Nicola Beati and Obafemi Martins.

 After the signing of Giuseppe Favalli, he was out-favored by coach Roberto Mancini and sent on loan to Siena and Parma.

 Livorno

-Following Coco's failure to make a permanent move and subsequently returning to Internazionale, Livorno signed Pasquale in a co-ownership deal, for €750,000.
+Following Coco's failure to make a permanent move and subsequently returning to Inter Milan, Livorno signed Pasquale in a co-ownership deal, for €750,000.
 The co-ownership deal turned to a permanent one a year later, for €400,000.
 He was a regular player, but after the team was relegated again in June 2008, he was sold to Udinese, which qualified to the 2008–09 UEFA Cup.

 Udinese

 Although Udinese failed to qualify again for the UEFA Cup, the team signed Pasquale permanently from by-then Serie B promotion playoffs winner Livorno in June 2009, where he again played regularly, but he eventually became Aleksandar Luković's backup in the left-back position during the 2009–10 season, and played a few matches as left midfielder.
-But, in January, the team's formation was changed, in which Luković became centre-back and Pasquale became left-back again, since the match against Napoli on 7 February.
+In January the team's formation was changed, in which Luković became centre-back and Pasquale became left-back again, since the match against Napoli on 7 February.

 In 2010–11 season, he became backup to Pablo Armero, playing as a wing-back in a new 3–5–2 formation.